Debalent/RelayPoint/EXPERIMENTS/OUTREACH/LINKEDIN_OUTREACH_MESSAGES.md

 Tracking notes:
 - Always add each outreach to `PROSPECT_TEMPLATE.csv` with date, response, and next action.
-- Use UTM-coded booking links so bookings via the outreach are tracked.
+- Log bookings and email replies in the CSV; if you send payment links, use UTM-coded links or include a tracking ID so bookings via links are tracked.
 - Log deposits and MOU signatures in the same CSV.

+Suggested email subject when booking via email: "Pilot: [Property Name]" — please include the property name in your message to speed triage.